ramblingsofadev/docs/authentication.md

 <h2 id="introduction">Introduction</h2>

 Authentication is the process of verifying an identity.
-Aphiria's authentication library builds on top of the concepts in its [security library](security.md), and allows for full customization to suit your application's needs.
-At a high level, authentication uses named [schemes](#authentication-schemes) to authenticate users.
+Aphiria's authentication library allows for full customization to suit your application's needs.
+At a high level, authentication uses named [schemes](#authentication-schemes) to authenticate [principals](#principals).
 Each scheme gets a handler that actually performs the authentication logic, along with options for things like cookie names and lifetimes, login page paths to redirect to on authentication failure, etc.

 You can enforce authentication either through attributes on a controller or a specific controller method: